- Security Realm Types

 Requests to the Fusion REST API must specify a security realm for per-request authentication, unless a session cookie is used (which contains information about the security realm).

 Fusion authorizes requested operations based on API permissions specified for the user and for the user’s role(s).
 Fusion considers the role(s) specified in the user definition and in the security realm.
 Fusion creates a list of roles when a session is created, that is, when a user logs in or when the Sessions REST API creates a session.
 Authorization based on permissions is at request time.

 You can define multiple security realms for a Fusion instance.
 This lets you give different sets of users different levels of access to specific Fusion collections.

 |The directory service that you use to return group information must be the same one that is used for authentication.|

 Security Realm Types

 When you create a security realm, you can choose among the following security realm types:

 Fusion has a single preconfigured security realm named native.
-The admin user is in the native realm. and is the default realm.
+The admin user is in the native realm.
 The native realm also provides a fallback mechanism in case of LDAP server or communication failure.